tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 tezbake tezsign status
 ```

+> **🚨 CRITICAL: Unlock Before Baking**
+>
+> Ensure your TezSign device is unlocked before baking with your new keys.
+>
-> 🚨🚨🚨 Ensure your TezSign device is in the unlocked status before baking with your new keys. `tezbake info` can only detect a locked TezSign device if it's running in [Advanced: Direct TezSign Backend](#advanced-direct-tezsign-backend) mode.
-Until then, always run `tezbake tezsign status` along with `tezbake info`
+> **IMPORTANT:** `tezbake info` can only detect a locked TezSign device if you're running in [Advanced: Direct TezSign Backend](#advanced-direct-tezsign-backend) mode.
+Until you switch to that mode, always run both commands:
+>
+> * `tezbake tezsign status` - Check lock/unlock status
+> * `tezbake info` - Check general baker status

 ## Advanced: Direct TezSign Backend

+> **⚠️ CAUTION: Timing Matters**
+>
-> **Caution:** Avoid switching to the TezSign backend during the initial transition phase.
-To ensure a seamless transition, continue using the default backend.
-Once you fully rely on tz4 TezSign keys, you can safely switch to the TezSign backend.
+> Avoid switching to the TezSign backend during the initial transition phase.
+To ensure a seamless transition:
+>
+> * Continue using the default backend initially
+> * Wait until you fully rely on tz4 TezSign keys
+> * Then safely switch to the TezSign backend

 You can configure TezBake to bake directly through the TezSign backend, bypassing the standard `octez-signer`.